JavaVienna/2025-03-17_keycloak_as_a_BaaS/README.md

 * You can also play around with the buttons on the bottom.
 Open your browser console to get some more insights of what is going on.
 * You can also wait for your access token to expire.
 Check the console, how does it work?

+### Custom User Attributes with custom validator

+* The keycloak contains a custom validator plugin that can check if an attribute profile fields contains a valid country-code.
+* Just login as admin
+* Open the javavienna realm
+* Go to users
+* Click on a user
+* You should see 2 custom fields "Java Experience" and "Location"
+* Try to set something invalid to the location field (like TEST).
+* See that there is a generic error-message-id shown

+If you want to add or modify fields, have a look at `Realm Sessions > User Profile`.

+### Custom Themes

+* There is a custom Account, Login and E-Mail Theme already added to this Keycloak.
+* Login as admin
+* Go to the javavienna realm
+* Go to Realm Settings
+* Select Themes
+* Choose the Custom Theme for Account, Login and E-Mail.
+* To see the changes, go to EMail and sendout a test-mail.
+* Go to mailpit (https://mail.127-0-0-1.nip.io) and see the acsii-art added to the mail.
+  * If you want to experiment with templated just edit the files in the keycloak-themes project.
+* For the login changes, just try to login to some application on the javavienna realm.
+  You should see the "javavienna" banner in big red letters now.
+* The account theme is only adding some text to the generic error that is shown if you enter a wrong country-code as location in the user-profile.
+* So login to the account-panel (https://auth.127-0-0-1.nip.io/realms/javavienna/account) and try to add something invalid as location (e.g. TEST).
+There is now a sensible error-message.

 ### Magic Link